v-at-gh/get-pcap-stats/README.md

 ## Overview

 This tool scans a directory for `.pcap` and `.pcapng` files and generates various statistical summaries for each file.
 The statistics are gathered using `tshark`, which allows for customizable and in-depth analysis of network data.
 Results are saved as text files with a specified suffix.
+All statistics-related types are available at [tshark manpage](https://www.wireshark.org/docs/man-pages/tshark.html).

 ## Prerequisites